projectsveltos/sveltos/docs/register/register-cluster.md

 #### Registration Examples

 !!!tip
     To register EKS, GKE, or AKS clusters without storing a static kubeconfig, use [Workload Identity Registration](workload_identity.md) instead.
+The same page also covers registering any other cluster fronted by a generic OIDC identity provider (Dex, Keycloak, Okta, …).

 ??? example "EKS"
     Once an EKS cluster is created, perform the below steps.